centrifuge/centrifuge-chain/pallets/crowdloan-claim/README.md

 parachain (on a parachain account).
 Otherwise, if the campaign miserably fail, the locked DOTs are given back to the contributor.

-This rather "generic" Claim Module` acts as a proxy between the contributor, who claims a reward payout, and the `Reward Pallet`, that concretely implement the rewarding strategy, using vesting or not, for instance.
+This rather "generic" Claim Module` acts as a proxy between the contributor who claims a reward payout and the `Reward Pallet`, that concretely implement the rewarding mechanism, using vesting or not, for instance.
+The two pallets are loosely-coupled by means of the `RewardMechanism` trait (see Configure the Pallet below).

 ## Pallet Usage

-### Add the Pallet to your Runtime
+### Add the Pallet to your Parachain Runtime

 In order to add this pallet to your runtime, you should add the following lines to your parachain's main `Cargo.toml` file: